Parklands College: Technical educationy

+The college has also participated in a number of national and international STEM initiatives, including collaborating on experiments with the South African National Space Agency.

 School crest and motto

 The school takes its arms from the Roth family.
 The arms are described as Blazen of Arms Azure, a unicorn rampant argent.
 Crest a unicorn, issuant.

 Scholarships

 New learners applying to enter the secondary faculty are required to write an entrance assessment, which will assess the learner's ability in English and mathematics.
 Scholarships may be awarded to students on merit.